 IMPORTANT: Overworking the dough will cause the biscuits to be tough.
 Use a light hand and don’t knead the dough more than necessary.

 The biscuits can be baked several ways.
-Place them about an inch apart on a parchment lined baking sheet, with sides touching, or in a cast iron skillet.
-If using a cast iron skillet with the sides of the biscuits touching, they’ll need a few extra minutes in the oven.
+Place them about one inch apart on a parchment lined baking sheet or in a cast iron skillet with the sides touching.
+If you use a cast iron skillet with the biscuits touching each another, they’ll need a few extra minutes in the oven.

-Tips to get thick biscuits to bake up tall and straight:
+Tips to get thick cut biscuits to bake up tall and straight:

 For best results, use a good sharp biscuit cutter for this buttermilk biscuit recipe.

-Brush buttermilk biscuits with melted butter, before or after baking.
+Brush the tops of the biscuits with melted butter, before and/or after baking.

-Brushing melted butter on unbaked biscuits helps create that beautiful golden brown color.
-You don’t need a lot of butter, just skim the tops with a pastry brush then bake as directed.
+Brushing melted butter on unbaked biscuits helps create a beautiful golden brown crust.
+You don’t need a lot of butter, just skim the tops with a buttered pastry brush then bake as directed.